 Jersey has a rich historical and contemporary arts scene, with culture and heritage influenced by both the French and the English.
 The Jersey Museum and Art Gallery is the best way to experience some local culture and art, with artefacts dating back 250,000 years to when the first settlers arrived on the island.
 Here you will find fascinating Ice Age relics, famous works by artists such as Claude Cahun, and a comprehensive 19th century museum.

 If you fancy an evening out at the theatre then visit the Jersey Opera House, a beautiful early 20th century performance space located in St Helier.
-What is better than a classy night out in town followed by returning to lavish lodgings in a Jersey holiday letting ?
+What is better than a classy night out in town followed by a comfortable and relaxing night in your Jersey holiday cottage?

 St. Brelade's Bay Beach